rohituteja/naviFyTools/README.md

 ```
 python naviDJ.py --playlist_name "My Playlist" --prompt "energetic summer road trip" --min_songs 40 --llm_mode openai --llm_model gpt-4o-mini
 ```
-- If arguments are omitted, the script will prompt for them interactively, with a default playlist name of "naviDJ".
+- If arguments are omitted, the script will use it's defaults or prompt for them interactively if need be.
+The default playlist name is "naviDJ".
 - You can set the default LLM backend and model in `secrets.txt` under the `[llm]` section.
 Command-line arguments override these defaults.

 ### portLibrary.py